What vitamins and minerals to take during pregnancy

 Other sources of iron

-Certain vegetables such as greens (e.g., kale, spinach, asparagus, snow peas), beets, and unpeeled potatoes contain some iron.
-However, iron from plant foods (e.g., vegetables, legumes, fortified breakfast cereal, and nuts) and eggs isn’t absorbed as well as iron from meat and fish.
-That’s why vegetarians must consume twice as much iron to meet their needs.
+However, iron from plant foods isn’t absorbed as well by the body as iron from meat, poultry, and fish.
+That’s why vegetarians must consume nearly twice as much iron to meet their needs.

 How to promote iron absorption

-When you eat plant foods that contain iron, serve them with a fruit or vegetable that’s rich in vitamin C (e.g., bell peppers, tomatoes, turnips, cauliflower, broccoli, sweet potatoes, Brussels sprouts, grapefruit, clementines, tangerines, strawberries, raspberries, kiwi, melons, mangoes).
-This will help your body absorb the iron.
+When you eat plant foods that contain iron, the body needs vitamin C. It’s therefore recommended to serve them with a fruit or vegetable that’s rich in vitamin C (e.g., bell peppers, tomatoes, turnips, cauliflower, broccoli, sweet potatoes, Brussels sprouts, grapefruit, clementines, tangerines, strawberries, raspberries, kiwi, melons, mangoes).

-Furthermore, avoid drinking tea or coffee during a meal or in the hour before or after a meal, as these beverages contain substances that interfere with the absorption of iron and calcium.
+Tea and coffee should be avoided during the meal and in the hour before and after it.
+Both beverages contain substances that interfere with iron and calcium absorption.

 Iron, nausea, and vomiting